June 27, 2013 by Ed Kennedy

 Though the extension of the ban has its critics, others in the community have praised the government.

 “This extension makes sense.
-It’ll help keep alcohol related violence problems in Melbourne city from getting worse” sais Geoff Munro, Head of Policy for the Australian Drug Foundation.
+It’ll help keep alcohol related violence problems in Melbourne city from getting worse” says Geoff Munro, Head of Policy for the Australian Drug Foundation.

 “We need to address the density of late night venues and the number of venues that already have 24hour or late night licenses.
 We know that the later a licensed venue is open, the more alcohol-related violence occurs.”